HasanDelibas/trading-exchange/readme.md

 # Trading Exchange
 This is an example for Trading Exchange = Order Book + Matching Engine app.

-This application writted with php language.
+This application written by php language.

 ## What is the algorithm?
 ```